Ito calculus without probability in idealized financial markets: Conclusion

 In this section we discuss possible directions of further research.
 This paper shows the existence of quadratic variation for typical price paths in $\Omega_{\psi}$.
 It is easy to see that Theorem~\ref{thm:1D} becomes false if we simply set $\psi:=\infty$, but an interesting question is whether we can set $\psi:=\infty$ if we only consider nonnegative $\omega$ (for many securities, $\omega\ge0$ can be assumed from economic considerations).

 Another possible way to get rid of the assumption that the jumps of $\omega$ are bounded by a function of $\omega$ is to allow trading in American, or binary American, options to hedge against huge jumps of $\omega$.
-If the prices of such out-of-the-money options tend to zero sufficiently fast as their moneyness decreases, we can expect that the analogue Theorem~\ref{thm:1D} will continue to hold even for $\psi:=\infty$.
+If the prices of such out-of-the-money options tend to zero sufficiently fast as their moneyness decreases, we can expect that the analogue of Theorem~\ref{thm:1D} will continue to hold even for $\psi:=\infty$.

 In Section~\ref{sec:QV-proof}, we proved the existence of quadratic variation only for a specific array of stopping times $(\tau^n_k)$.
-In Section~\ref{sec:multidim}, we noticed that the argument of Section~\ref{sec:QV-proof} works for the class of arrays $(\tau^n_k)$ that we called arrays of dyadic type and that any two arrays of dyadic type lead to the same values of quadratic variation for typical $\omega$.
+In Section~\ref{sec:multidim}, we noticed that the argument of Section~\ref{sec:QV-proof} works for the class of arrays $(\tau^n_k)$ which we called arrays of dyadic type and that any two arrays of dyadic type lead to the same values of quadratic variation for typical $\omega$.
 It is clear that this observation can be extended to a much wider class of arrays. \ifFULL\bluebegin Definitely ``dyadic'' is irrelevant; why not ``triadic''? \blueend\fi

 One interpretation of the stochastic integral~(\ref{eq:stochastic-integral}) is that it is the capital of a trading strategy.
 We, however, also define capital processes directly: see (\ref{eq:simple-capital}) and (\ref{eq:nonnegative-capital}).
 Can all nonnegative capital processes (\ref{eq:nonnegative-capital}) be represented as stochastic integrals?
-It is clear that the ``Markovian'' definition~(\ref{eq:stochastic-integral}) is not sufficient (the trading strategy in~(\ref{eq:stochastic-integral}) takes into account only the current price), so this question is about the extension of~(\ref{eq:stochastic-integral}) to non-anticipating functionals, as in \cite{cont/fournie:2010}.
+It is clear that the ``Markovian'' definition~(\ref{eq:stochastic-integral}) is not sufficient (the trading strategy in~(\ref{eq:stochastic-integral}) takes into account only the current price), so this question is about the extension of~(\ref{eq:stochastic-integral}) to non-anticipating functionals, as in \cite{Cont/Fournie:2010}.

 \ifFULL\bluebegin \textbf{The following question is not about the main concern of this paper, which is the existence of quadratic variation:} Is it possible to introduce the notion of local time for typical price paths in $\Omega_{\psi}$ and obtain a generalized It\^o formula (e.g., for convex $F$ that are not twice differentiable), or at least Tanaka formulas?
-[See \cite{karatzas/shreve:1991}, Section 3.7.] \blueend\fi
+[See \cite{Karatzas/Shreve:1991}, Section 3.7.]
+Continuous case: Perkowski and Pr\"omel (2014). \blueend\fi

 \ifFULL\bluebegin \begin{remark} For all trading strategies proposed in this paper, the value of the stock in the margin account at any time does not exceed the current capital (i.e., the amount of cash is nonnegative), assuming $\psi\ge1$.
 Therefore, we can make the total leverage bounded over $[0,T]$ by introducing ``circuit breakers'' in our trading strategies: each (high-order) component simple trading strategy stops trading as soon as the cumulative capital of the component simple trading strategies below it exceeds some constant $C$. \end{remark} \blueend\fi